 Festival of Trees

-Mayor Michael Cherepko and the McKeesport Recreation Board are presenting a from 2-8 p.m. on Thursday, December 3, through Monday, December 7, from 2 to 8 p.m. in the Jacob Woll (Main) Pavilion in Renziehausen Park.
-Thanks to a generous sponsorship by Pennsylvania American Water, the city's sewage provider, this year's event is FREE to the public.
+Mayor Michael Cherepko and the McKeesport Recreation Board will present the 2021 Festival of Trees from noon to 9 p.m. on Thursday, December 2, through Monday, December 6, in the Jacob Woll (Main) Pavilion in Renziehausen Park.
+This year's event is sponsored by Pennsylvania American Water.

 Each year, Mayor Cherepko describes the Festival of Trees as a great way to spread holiday cheer while being active in the McKeesport community.